 In collaboration with the Federal Patient Safety Workgroup (PSWG), the National Quality Forum (NQF), and the public, AHRQ has developed Common Formats for three settings of care - hospitals, community pharmacies and nursing homes.

 AHRQ further collaborated with NQF to solicit feedback on Version 0.1 Beta from private sector organizations and individuals.
-Based on the NQF's feedback, AHRQ in conjunction with the Patient Safety Workgroup (PSWG) further revised the Hospital Common Formats and released Version 1.0 in September 2009.
+Based on the NQF's feedback, AHRQ in conjunction with PSWG further revised the Hospital Common Formats and released Version 1.0 in September 2009.

 Common Formats for Event Reporting - Hospital Version 2.0 constitutes a major release of the AHRQ Common Formats.
-Version 2.0 incorporates new and modified content, and technical specifications, since the release of Hospital Version 1.2 in April 2012.
+Version 2.0 incorporates new and modified content and technical specifications revised since the release of Hospital Version 1.2 in April 2012.
 Version 2.0 represents an overall decrease in scale from Version 1.2 to reduce reporting burden.
 Version 2.0 consolidates the Healthcare Event Reporting Form (HERF), Patient Information Form (PIF), and Summary of Initial Report (SIR) into one module, called the Generic module.
-This version also eliminates paper forms to encourage electronic reporting of patient safety concerns, and designates a set of Core content required for event reporting, by providers, to PSOs and the PSOPPC for national aggregation and analysis.
+This version also eliminates paper forms to encourage electronic reporting of patient safety concerns, and designates a set of Core content required for event reporting, by providers to PSOs and by PSOs to the PSOPPC for national aggregation and analysis.